Stop-off At Stonehenge

 Is Stonehenge worth the trip?
 In a word, yes.
 My advice.
 Go and see Stonehenge but don’t make it the sole purpose or destination of your trip.

 To visit the English Heritage site, we travelled from the West Midlands, near Birmingham.
 We travelled down through the Cotswolds, which have some beautiful little villages to stop off in.
-I then made my way to Oxford for lunch and a walk around in the ancient city.
-Then onto Sailsbury and stopped the night there.
+I then made my way to Oxford for lunch and a walk around the ancient city.
+Then onto Salisbury and stopped the night there.
 Up bright and early, a few hours at Stonehenge and then onto the city of Bath and back home.
-There is so much around within an hours drive of each other.
+There is so much around within an hour’s drive of each other.
 Bulk up your trip and take a look again at the English Heritage website.
 If you plan to visit any more of their sites, it may be worth becoming a member.
 Find out more… [CLICK ME]

 Who doesn’t love a road trip in the summer months with a close friend?